rabbitmq/rabbitmq-website/site/install-rpm.md

 added under the `/etc/yum.repos.d/` directory.
 The contents of the file will vary slightly between distributions (e.g. CentOS Stream 9, CentOS Stream 8, or OpenSUSE).

-#### Red Hat 8, CentOS 8, Modern Fedora Releases
+#### Red Hat 8, CentOS Stream 8, Modern Fedora Releases

-The following example sets up a repository that will install RabbitMQ and its Erlang dependency from Cloudsmith, and targets **CentOS Stream 8**.
-The same repository definition **can be used by recent Fedora releases** and CentOS Stream 9.
+The following example sets up a repository that will install RabbitMQ and its Erlang dependency from a Cloudsmith mirror, and targets **CentOS Stream 8**.
+The same repository definition **can be used by recent Fedora releases**, and Amazon Linux 2023.

 <pre class="lang-ini">
 # In /etc/yum.repos.d/rabbitmq.repo